 6. Differentiate Your Brand

 Using that marketing content, you can set your brand apart.
-If you are taking your own product shots, writing your own site copy, or writing articles, then you can create a brand look and voice.
+If you are taking your own product photos, writing your own website copy, or writing articles, then you can create a brand look and voice.
 Stay consistent with every product so that your customer can count on how you will approach any given item.
 You can always rebrand and change your approach, but there needs to be consistency that brings cohesiveness to your content and product listings.

 7. Think Ahead and Set Goals

-- Time-based – Set a deadline for when you will analyze your efforts and reevaluate
+- Time-based – Set a deadline for when you will analyze your efforts and reevaluate trajectory and activities.